galiii/minesweeper/src/README.md

 Now there can be some clicking : situations when it is mined or when a number then needs to do a neighbors calculation

-  אז יכול להיות כמה אופציות לשכנים 8 5 או 3
+So there may be some options for neighbors 8 5 or 3

 8 Neighbors
 | `row`\ `col` | `-1`    | `0`    | `+1`  |